szlug3ns/Simple-lua-GUI/README.md

 # Simple-lua-GUI
-simple lua gui for roblox scripts or smth
+Simple lua gui for roblox scripts or smth

+Replace every "scripthere" with the actual script